 The Cognitive Behavioural Therapy Process

 A CBT session lasts approximately 50 minutes, and it involves working with a therapist either weekly or fortnightly.
 Your CBT Therapist will tailor your course to help you reach your personal goals and plan the sessions with you.

 During the session, your therapist will help you to work through your thoughts and behaviours and support you to find ways to change these, so you get the best results possible from CBT.

 You may also be given ‘homework’ which takes the content of the session out into the real world so that you can start to make changes in your everyday life.

 When you next meet with your therapist, you’ll be able to update them on your progress or any struggles you had, and then you can work together to refine the strategies until they suit you best.

-Cognitive behavioural therapy gives you the tools you need to introduce new ways of approaching the challenges we all face in life and encourages you to think positively.
+Cognitive behavioural therapy (CBT) gives you the tools you need to introduce new ways of approaching the challenges we all face in life and encourages you to think differently.

 If you are suffering from any of the above problems and feel that Cognitive-Behavioural Therapy (CBT) might help, contact us today at Newcastle Psychologist & Counselling using the box below.